ArunRavindranK/portal-live/bankezy/bankezy/bankezy-features/wallet/wallet-issuance/customer-on-boarding/api-specification/sim-and-device-binding/sim-verification-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="header" name="X-API-TOKEN" required="true" %}
 The token got from the

 [login API](../authentication-and-authorization/login-api.md)

  or

 [Get Token A](../../../../../market-place/api-specification/get-token-api.md)

 {% endswagger-parameter %}

-{% swagger-parameter in="header" name="X-API-KEY" required="false" %}
+{% swagger-parameter in="header" name="X-API-KEY" %}
 MOB-APP-2001
 {% endswagger-parameter %}